redfrogred/examples/README.md

-# FMApp_Flutter (version 1.0.alpha.17)
+# examples (version 1.0.alpha.3)
-This repo is the 2023 version of the Fluid Mobile App
+This repo is a whack of examples (including how t start a project)

-## DESCRIPTION
-The goal is to launch with a subset of the overall goals.
-(You know, like all agile-like.)
-Goals are: Devices, Workflow, Logout.

 ## LEFT OFF
-* cleaned code for repo
+* got html log

 ## NEXT STEPS
-  * make session vars (start, length)
-    + requires Date class
+  * make new pages in log yellow (or highlighted)

 ## FUTURE
-  * make Message Alerts

-## DONE
-  * tidied code
-  * added Dashboard Messaging
-  * get dialog showing up when blanks
-  * get highlight on web side
-  * add Debug page
+  * ?
-    + with log, too

 ## REMEMBER
-* To get webvie working:
+* To get webview working:
     + in pubspec.yaml
     + add webview_flutter: ^3.0.4